vggscqq/ansible-system-config/README.md

 ## Requirements

 - Ansible must be installed on the control node.
-- The target machine should be running a compatible Linux distribution (Arch, Debian, Ubuntu).
+- The target machine should be running Arch btw

 ## Usage
 Do not use it.
 It won't satisfy you and might break something since it's tailored to my use.